arne-schroppe/dash/README.md

 A programming language wouldn't be of much use if it couldn't communicate with the user.
-In Dash a `do`-expression is used for that:
+In dash a `do`-expression is used for that:
 ```
 do io with
   io.print "What is your name? "